I will tell you here what are

 InitialContext initialContext = new InitialContext(); ConnectionFactory connectionFactory = (ConnectionFactory) initialContext.lookup("jms/ConnectionFactory"); TopicConnection topicConnection = connectionFactory.createTopicConnection(); TopicSession topicSession = topicConnection.createTopicSession(false,Session.AUTO_ACKNOWLEDGE); TopicSubscriber subscriber = topicSession.createDurableSubscriber(topic, "durSub"); topicConnection.start(); Message message = subscriber.receive(5000); topicConnection.close()

-So from the above two examples you see they are identical except in latter case we have changed to
+So from the above two examples you see they are identical except in later case, where we have changed to

 createDurableSubscriber(Topic topic, String subName) to create a durable subscriber, where subName is a name used to identify the subscription.